“Is it safe to use hotel WiFi?”

 Hopefully, we’ve managed to elaborate on the topic and provide you with the information you were looking for.

 Here is a short summary of the article:

-- Hotels can monitor their WiFi and check what websites you access when surfing the Internet
+- Hotels can monitor what websites you visit on their WiFi

-- Hotels are not able to see what websites you access on their WiFi if you use a VPN
+- Hotels aren't able to see your Internet history if you use a VPN

-- A VPN can be used for a variety of different purposes
+- A VPN can be utilized for a variety of different purposes